siddharthkoundal/mfe-poc/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details

-## Acknowledgments

-- Modern micro frontend architecture
-- React team for excellent documentation
-- Open source community for inspiration